JingwenShi123/Talking-Clock-Team-5/README.md

 you can interact with.

 **Language Switch**
-Written Language:Click the "EN-中" button in the top left corner to switch the text language.
+Written Language: Click the "EN-中" button in the top left corner to switch the text language.
 Time-telling Language: Choose either of the time-telling buttom as your prefrred language.

 **Timezone Slection**
+This Clock operates on a twelve-hour system
 1. Tokyo: Japan Standard Time (JST) Latitude:35.682839°N, Longitude:139.759455°E.
 2. Shanghai: China Standard Time (CST) Latitude:31.230416°N, Longitude:121.473701°E.
 3. New York: Eastern Standard Time (EST) Latitude:40.712776°N, Longitude:74.005974°W.
 4. Amsterdam): Central European Time (CET) Latitude:52.366697°N, Longitude:4.894540°E.
 5. LondonGreenwich Mean Time (GMT) Latitude:51.507351°N, Longitude:0.127758°W.

+**Date**

 ##  Licensing and FAIR Data Principles
 The audio files used were generated using TTS APIs.